ebd622/fe-samples/routing/README.md

 The propery `queryParamsHandling` may oter values, like `merge` for instace (look into docs for details).

 ### L143 Redirecting and wildcard routes
+We may need to redirect the user to a specific page whenever he tries to visit a page we don't have.